rhoff96/BankApp/README.md

 Please note that a few lines of sample user data are hard coded into the current program in order to test the functionality that depends on persistent data.

 I intend to build this program out further to store data in a database, and eventually create a front end beyond the CLI.
-Additional features that I hope to incorporate include transfers between users, creating unique savings account interest based on account balance tiers, and a social feed of transactions.
+Additional features that I hope to incorporate include transfers between users and assigning tiered savings account interest rates based on account balance tiers.